Max Azria: Career

-After 11 years of designing a line of women's apparel in Paris, Azria moved to Los Angeles, California in 1981 and launched Jess, a series of new-concept retail boutiques for women's apparel.
+After 11 years of designing a line of women's apparel in Paris, Azria moved to Los Angeles in 1981 and launched Jess, a series of new-concept retail boutiques for women's apparel.

-In 1989, Azria launched BCBG Max Azria, named for the French phrase "bon chic, bon genre," a Parisian slang meaning "good style, good attitude".
-Azria was credited for offering designer fashion at affordable price points and, as a result, was inducted into the Council of Fashion Designers of America (CFDA) in 1998.
+In 1989, Azria launched BCBG Max Azria, named for the French phrase "bon chic, bon genre," a Parisian slang phrase which means "good style, good attitude".
+He was applauded for offering designer fashion at affordable price points and inducted into the Council of Fashion Designers of America (CFDA) in 1998.
 The BCBG Max Azria Runway collection was first presented at New York Fashion Week in 1996.

-Azria also maintained two eponymous designer collections, Max Azria Atelier and Max Azria.
+Azria maintained two eponymous designer collections, Max Azria Atelier and Max Azria.
 Launched in February 2004, Max Azria Atelier is a collection of couture gowns created for celebrity clients and red-carpet events.
-Sharon Stone, Halle Berry, Fergie and Alicia Keys have worn the label on the red carpet.
-In February 2006, Azria debuted Max Azria, a ready-to-wear collection with a directional aesthetic, on the runway at New York Fashion Week.
+Sharon Stone, Halle Berry, Fergie, and Alicia Keys have worn the label on red carpets.
+In February 2006, Azria debuted Max Azria, a ready-to-wear collection with a directional aesthetic on the runway at New York Fashion Week.
 During the 2009 awards season, Angelina Jolie wore Max Azria to the 2009 Screen Actors Guild Awards and the 2009 Critics Choice Awards.
-The company bought out the bankrupt G+G Retail, which operated the G+G and Rave brands, in 2006.
+In 2006, the company bought out G+G Retail (including the G+G and Rave brands) which had gone bankrupt.

 Azria acquired the Hervé Léger fashion house in 1998, marking the first time in history that an American designer had acquired a French couturier.
-In early 2007, Azria relaunched the Hervé Léger label with his own designs, which were quickly embraced by celebrities and trendsetters worldwide.

-In Fall 2008, Max Azria presented BCBG Max Azria Runway, Max Azria and Hervé Léger by Max Azria at New York Fashion Week, marking the first time an American designer produced three major fashion shows during one New York Fashion Week.
+In early 2007, he relaunched the Hervé Léger label with his own designs, which were quickly embraced by celebrities and trendsetters worldwide.
+In fall 2008, Max Azria presented BCBG Max Azria Runway, Max Azria, and Hervé Léger by Max Azria at New York Fashion Week; this was the first time an American designer produced three major fashion shows throughout a single New York Fashion Week event.

 Azria launched a young contemporary collection called BCBGeneration in 2008.
-In June 2009, Azria teamed up with Miley Cyrus to create a line for Walmart called Miley Cyrus & Max Azria.
-Azria also designed clothing for Cyrus' 2009 American tour.

-Azria left BCBG in 2016 as the company foundered.
-BCBG Max Azria filed for bankruptcy in 2017 and was sold to Marquee Brands and Global Brands Group.
+In June 2009, he and Miley Cyrus teamed up to create a line for Walmart called Miley Cyrus & Max Azria.
+Azria designed clothing for Cyrus' 2009 American tour.
+He left BCBG in 2016 as the company foundered and BCBG Max Azria filed for bankruptcy in 2017.
+It was sold to Marquee Brands and Global Brands Group in the same year.